TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 (direct references, `local_data`, and `remote_data`) since they all inherit from the same base schema.

 Both patterns store files in version control, making them ideal for datasets under 10MB that require frequent updates.
-The key difference lies in organization and metadata management: direct references prioritize simplicity and speed, while the local_data pattern emphasizes structure, reusability, and documentation.
+There is no difference in documentation level or reusability between the two patterns—both require the same metadata and can be referenced throughout the derivation DAG.
+The key difference is organizational: direct references provide a quick way to define a table from a single file inline, while `local_data` provides centralized definitions when multiple tables derive from the same source file.
 Larger files should use remote storage instead.

 **Remote Data Storage in Blob Store**